Frequently Asked Questions (FAQs)

-Producer Price Index data are widely used by the business community as well as government.
+Producer Price Index data are widely used by the business community as well as by government.
 Three major uses are:

-- As a deflator of other economic series.
+As a deflator of other economic series.
 PPIs are used to adjust other economic time series for price changes and to translate those series into inflation-free dollars.
 For example, constant-dollar gross domestic product data are estimated using deflators based on PPI data.

 3. When did the Wholesale Price Index become the Producer Price Index?

-The Wholesale Price Index (WPI) was the name of the program from its inception in 1902 until 1978, when it was renamed the "Producer Price Index."
-At the same time, emphasis was shifted from one index encompassing the whole economy to the SOP system consisting of three main indexes covering the stages of production in the economy.
-By changing emphasis, BLS eliminated the double counting phenomenon inherent in aggregate commodity-based indexes.
+The Wholesale Price Index (WPI) was the name of the program from its inception in 1902 until 1978, when it was renamed the Producer Price Index.
+At the same time, emphasis was shifted from one index encompassing the whole economy to the SOP system consisting of three main indexes covering stages of production in the economy.
+By changing emphasis, BLS minimized the double counting phenomenon inherent in aggregate commodity-based indexes.
 In 2014, PPI shifted from the SOP system to the FD-ID system.
 The FD-ID system expands primary aggregate index coverage beyond the SOP system through the addition of prices and weights for services, construction, government purchases, and exports.

-The change from "Wholesale Price Index" to "Producer Price Index" did not include a change in the index methodology, and the continuity of the price index data was unaffected.
+The change in name from Wholesale Price Index to Producer Price Index did not include a change in index methodology, and the continuity of the price index data was unaffected.
 The name change reflects the theoretical model of the output price index that underlies the PPI.
 (See BLS Working Paper 44, "On the Theory of Industrial Price Measurement: Output Price Indexes.")
-In addition, the term WPI was very misleading in that the index never measured price change in the wholesale market.
+In addition, the term Wholesale Price Index was misleading in that the index never measured price change in the wholesale market.
 No indexes were discontinued as a result of the changes in terminology or analytical emphasis.

 4. How does the Producer Price Index differ from the Consumer Price Index?

-The target set of goods and services included in the PPIs is the entire marketed output of U.S. producers.
-The set includes both goods and services purchased by other producers as inputs to their operations or as capital investment, as well as goods and services purchased by consumers either directly from the service producer or indirectly from a retailer.
-Because the PPI target is the output of U.S. producers, imports are excluded.
-The target set of items included in the CPI is the set of goods and services purchased for consumption purposes by urban U.S. households.
-This set includes imports.
+The target set of goods and services included in the PPI is the entire marketed output of U.S. producers.
+This includes goods, services, and construction products purchased by other producers as inputs to their operations or as capital investment, goods and services purchased by consumers either directly from the service producer or indirectly from a retailer, and products sold as export and to government.

-The price collected for an item included in the PPIs is the revenue received by its producer.
+The price collected for an item included in the PPI is the revenue received by its producer.
 Sales and excise taxes are not included in the price because they do not represent revenue to the producer.
 The price collected for an item included in the CPI is the out-of-pocket expenditure by a consumer for the item.
 Sales and excise taxes are included in the price because they are necessary expenditures by the consumer for the item.

-The differences between the PPI and CPI are consistent with the different uses of the two measures.
+The differences between the PPI and CPI (except for coverage) are consistent with the different uses of the two measures.
 A primary use of the PPI is to deflate revenue streams in order to measure real growth in output.
 A primary use of the CPI is to adjust income and expenditure streams for changes in the cost of living.

 For more information see "How Does the Producer Price Index Differ from the Consumer Price Index?"